Ranked #1 Children's Hospital by U.S. News & World Report

 The most important thing is to tell your child in simple terms why the test is necessary.
 You can explain that the CT won't hurt her and that the machine does not touch her body.
 If an IV is needed for the injection of contrast (the "dye" used to provide additional detail for some scans), or to provide sedation, your child may well feel discomfort from the needle.
+An option that is available for IV insertion is called a J-tip.
+A J-tip is used to numb the area before needle insertion.
+It is a syringe that has no needle but makes a popping sound to numb the area, similar to a can of soda being opened.
 The staff will give specific instructions when your exam is scheduled, but here are some general guidelines for CT scans without sedation:

 What if my child can't lie still for the scan?